Our directors, managers, and advisors are committed to saving America's heirloom seeds.

 Deputy Director - Administration

-Lynne is a Certified Public Accountant who was born and raised in the Decorah, Iowa area.
-She received her B.A. from Upper Iowa University.
+Lynne is a certified public accountant who was born and raised in the Decorah, Iowa, area.
+She earned her bachelor's degree from Upper Iowa University.
 Lynne joined SSE as the chief financial officer in 2011, serving both as corporate treasurer and chief accountant.

 Meredith Burks

-Meredith joins Seed Savers Exchange with more than 10 years of communications experience.
+Meredith joined Seed Savers Exchange with more than 10 years of communications experience.
 Starting her career in New York City publishing, Meredith has a passion for storytelling and mission-driven work.
-With fond memories of visiting Seed Savers Exchange Heritage Farm while growing up in Decorah, she is excited to cultivate a new connection with the land and community.
+With fond memories of visiting Seed Savers Exchange's Heritage Farm while growing up in Decorah, she enjoys cultivating connections with the land and community.

 Cindy Goodner